 To some, the overlap between being a police officer and a home inspector isn’t immediately obvious.
 But for Mark Goodwin, the skills of detection he used working for over three decades in the London Metropolitan police carry over into his work as a home inspector every day.

 “I served for 33 years and married a Canadian woman.
 I had to change careers when I moved to Canada, but I wanted to do something that was close to my job at the Met.”

 Having had Home Inspection experience in the UK, including domestic energy assessments, Mark realized that he would have to retrain in order to work as a builder in Canada.
 “Most houses in England are made of brick and most Canadian houses are made of wood.
 So there’s a very different set of skills required.”
 But as interesting as construction was, Mark realized that he missed his work at the Met, and that he wanted to work for himself.
 So he retrained as a home inspector and put to use some of the detection skills that he used as a police officer.

 “Part of being a police officer is knowing what to look for.
 It’s the same with being a home inspector.”

-Mark was passionate about his work with the Met, but has now found equal enjoyment in home inspection.
+Mark was passionate about his work with the Met but has now found equal enjoyment in home inspection.
 This is because of the immense responsibility placed on home inspectors by their clients.
-“In the job we do, we’re employed by consumers.
-And their home is their greatest financial investment.
-It’s our responsibility to enable clients to make a proper investment.
-We have a responsibility to protect them from making a bad one by providing them with facts to make an informed decision.”
+“In the job we do, we are employed by consumers.
+For our clients, home is their greatest financial investment.
+It is our duty to enable clients to make a proper investment.
+We have a responsibility to protect them from making a bad decision by providing them with facts to make informed choices.”

-Mark’s passion and hard work has been widely recognized: he was elected to sit of the Board of Directors of the Home Inspectors Association of BC, including sitting on their legal benefits panel reviewing complaints.
+Mark’s passion and hard work have been widely recognized: he was elected to sit on the Board of Directors of the Home Inspectors Association of BC, including sitting on their legal benefits panel reviewing complaints.

 During his time at the Met, Mark served as an instructor to junior officers.
 As a veteran home inspector, he also serves as an instructor here at Ashton.